 Note from Jane: Today’s guest post is by attorney Helen Sedwick (@helensedwick), an attorney licensed to practice in California only.
-She just released the Self-Publisher’s Legal Handbook, now available in ebook and paperback formats.
+She is the author of Self-Publisher’s Legal Handbook.

 This information is general in nature and should not be used as a substitute for the advice of an attorney authorized to practice in your jurisdiction.